guilhermebkel/algorithms-and-data-structures-study/README.md

 ### Hash Tables

-These ones are simple structures that uses a key-value structure in which the key corresponds to a index on an array.
+These ones use a key-value structure in which the key corresponds to an index on an array.
 So, it means that the given key must refer a unique index on the array that is storing it (we must avoid key/index collisions).

 - [**Separate Chaining Hash:**](./algorithms/searching/hash-table/SeparateChainingHash.js) It is a hash table that converts the key into indexes to store the data inside an array of sequential searches.